vvaidy/Qo-DL/README.md

 Any specials characters that Windows doesn't support in filenames are replaced with "-" (except "<" & ">" for now).
 If an album folder needs to be made, but already exists, it and its contents will be deleted.

-My Discord if you need to get in touch: Sorrow#5631
+If you need to get in touch: Sorrow#5631

 # To do
 - **Increase max tracks downloadable per album.
 It's currently 50.**